 Individuals become police chiefs toward the middle and end of their careers.
 Chiefs have extensive, progressively responsible experience in law enforcement.
 That experience can include service in state and federal police forces.
 It must include service in a local police force like a sheriff’s office or city police department.

 Police Chief Duties

-As the top manager in a police department, the chief has final say on all hiring, firing and promotion decisions.
-Lower level managers provide recommendations on personnel decisions that must be approved by the police chief or a highly trusted designee.
+As the top manager in a police department, the chief has the final say on all hiring, firing and promotion decisions.
+Lower-level managers provide recommendations on personnel decisions that must be approved by the police chief or a highly trusted designee.
 A police chief in a large department may have thousands of officers under his or her line of supervision, all of them putting their lives at risk protecting the community.